argonne-lcf/balsam/docs/tutorials/theta-quickstart.md

 ## Log In

-Now that the `balsam` command line tool is installed, you need to log in.
+Now that `balsam` is installed, you need to log in.
 Logging in fetches an access token that is used to identify you in all future API interactions, until the token expires and you have to log in again.